 - establish an Alberta Parole Board

 - allow the lieutenant-governor the power to appoint board members

-- be responsible for imposing conditions on provincial offenders
+- is responsible for imposing conditions on provincial offenders

 - community probation officers, with localized knowledge and ties to the community in which they work, will closely monitor offenders released on parole

-- provincial correctional centre caseworkers and probation officers will continue to do much of the same work for the Alberta Parole Board that they already do for the federal parole board
+- provincial correctional centre caseworkers will continue to do much of the same work for the Alberta Parole Board that they already do for the federal parole board